istlab/Alitheia-Core/IDE.md

 ## Working with IDEs

 The following instructions have been tested and confirmed working with Eclipse Kepler (4.3) and IntelliJ 12.1 on MacOSX.

 ### Eclipse
 1. Checkout the project from its repository, for example

     `git clone git@github.com:istlab/Alitheia-Core.git`

 2. Do the following
-  * `mvn clean install`
+    ```bash
+    mvn clean install
-  * `mvn -DdownloadJavadoc -Ddownloadsources eclipse:eclipse`
+    mvn -DdownloadJavadoc -Ddownloadsources eclipse:eclipse
+    ```

 3. In Eclipse, choose `Import->General->Existing` Projects into Workspace.
 In the next dialogue,